ElesCloud/ESCDocuments/HANDBOOK.md

   - B-3 // DIRECTOR

 ### ANCILLARY DEPARTMENTS
-*These are additional roles that ESC personnel may participate in that involve work above and beyond combat*
+*These are additional roles that ESC personnel may participate in that involve work above and beyond combat.*

 - Research and Development
   - *Internal and external branches.
 Develops tangible assets (creative content such as meshes, scripts, animations, land builds; database systems; other items as needed) for the organization.*